Quick Start

 ### Parallelization

-<figure><img src="https://3745692499-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FqmFDEiUa9mr11LUlxDnt%2Fuploads%2FOt3a2yA71OFq87TCZ6cx%2FCI%20Runners.png?alt=media&#x26;token=70fa657e-4304-4b0d-a77d-e984aa7af2b4" alt="Tests Parallelization with Github Actions"><figcaption><p>Tests Parallelization with Github Actions</p></figcaption></figure>
+<figure><img src="/files/8ZAetkXmthHKtz1KIulH" alt="Tests Parallelization with Github Actions"><figcaption><p>Tests Parallelization with Github Actions</p></figcaption></figure>

 {% hint style="info" %}

 Looking for more ways to speed up CI?
-Read our [ci-optimization](https://docs.currents.dev/guides/ci-optimization "mention") page.
+Read our [CI Optimization](/guides/ci-optimization.md) page.

 {% endhint %}